naturalis/Custom-databases-DNA-sequences/script/readme.md

 ## custom_databases.Rmd
-Determine the distribution of species collected (against a reference), and an overview of the quality of its data.
+Determine the distribution of species collected (against a reference), and presents an overview of the contribution and significance of various parameters stored within the obtained public sequence data relating to the quality thereof.